-Colin earned his Doctor of Physical Therapy from Boston University, master's degree in Physical Therapy from Drexel University, master's degree in Exercise and Movement Science from University of Oregon and bachelor's degree in Kinesiology from Oregon State University.
-His passion is improving the lives of vulnerable populations, such as older adults, children and those with chronic pain.
-To this end, Colin founded c.h.
-Physical Therapy in 2002, has been a health writer for the Oregonian since 2012 and was a health expert for KGW Channel 8 News for 4 years.
-In 2008, he created a TV series called "The Fitness Show" on PBS that educated viewers on how to use exercise to overcome injury and disease.
-He also has authored 2 books: "The Advanced Training Specialist" textbook for medical providers and "Lose the Wait" for those interested in safe, time-sensitive exercise techniques.
+Colin earned a Doctor of Physical Therapy from Boston University, master’s degree in Physical Therapy from Drexel University, master’s degree in Exercise and Movement Science from University of Oregon and bachelor’s degree in Kinesiology from Oregon State University.
+Colin’s passion is to improve the lives of vulnerable populations, such as older adults, children and people suffering from chronic pain.
+To this end, he founded c.h.
+Physical Therapy in 2002 and has been a health writer for the Oregonian since 2012.
+In 2008, he created the “The Fitness Show”, a TV series on PBS that educated viewers on the use of exercise to overcome injury and disease.
+Colin was a health expert for KGW Channel 8 News from 2009 to 2012 and has authored 2 books: “The Advanced Training Specialist”, a textbook for medical providers and “Lose the Wait” for those interested in safe, time-sensitive exercise techniques.

 Ann Horinouchi, PT, DPT, BSEE

 Chief Operating Officer